smithjd/sql-pet/docs/098-leveraging-database-views.md

 ## # A tibble: 4 x 6
 ##   salespersonid fullname     jobtitle       salesterritory salestotal fiscalyear
 ##           <int> <chr>        <chr>          <chr>               <dbl>      <dbl>
+## 1           275 Michael G B… Sales Represe… Northeast        2399593.
+2012
+## 2           275 Michael G B… Sales Represe… Northeast        3065088.
+2014
-## 1           275 Michael G B… Sales Represe… Northeast          63763.
+## 3           275 Michael G B… Sales Represe… Northeast          63763.
 2011
-## 2           275 Michael G B… Sales Represe… Northeast        2399593.
-2012
-## 3           275 Michael G B… Sales Represe… Northeast        3765459.
+## 4           275 Michael G B… Sales Represe… Northeast        3765459.
 2013
-## 4           275 Michael G B… Sales Represe… Northeast        3065088.
-2014
 ```
+Although finding out what a view does behind the scenes requires that you use functions that are **not** standard, doing so has several general purposes:

+  * It is satisfying to know what's going on behind the scenes.
+  * Specific elements or components of a `view` might be worth plagiarizing or incorporating in our queries.
-view replication is a big PITA. do it to understand the view mechanics and do that to extend or modify the view.  at the end: share with others via the DBA.
+  * It is necessary to understand the mechanics of a `view` if we are going to build on what it does or intend to extend or modify it.

-Start with what you need, then "look up" with other tables.
-Within the constraints of foreign keys.
-Index considerations.

 ### SQL source code